UC welcomes prospective students from all over the world.

 Students who attended school outside the United States should report their international coursework and grades/marks in the academic history section of the online undergraduate application to the best of their ability, following the instructions provided.
 They should list all courses attempted and record the grades/marks earned exactly as reported by the international school — whether as numbers, letters, percentages or words.

-Freshman applicants
+First-year applicants

-Prospective freshmen who took any external examinations in secondary school (such as GCE Advanced Level, I/GCSE, ICSE, ISC, AISSC or Matriculation Examinations) should list the subjects and marks earned in the examinations rather than the marks assigned by each teacher at the end of the course.
+Prospective first years who took any external examinations in secondary school (such as GCE Advanced Level, I/GCSE, ICSE, ISC, AISSC or Matriculation Examinations) should list the subjects and marks earned in the examinations rather than the marks assigned by each teacher at the end of the course.
 External exams should also be reported in the International Exams page of the Test Score section of the application.

 English language proficiency requirement

-Freshman applicants who have completed all of their secondary/high school education in a country where English is not the language of instruction must demonstrate English proficiency.
+First-year applicants who have completed all of their secondary/high school education in a country where English is not the language of instruction must demonstrate English proficiency.
 Review the English proficiency requirement for international students »

-Freshman applicants who have completed some high school or secondary school in a country where English was not the language of instruction may also be required to demonstrate English proficiency.
+First-year applicants who have completed some high school or secondary school in a country where English was not the language of instruction may also be required to demonstrate English proficiency.